 - Fertilize- Apply a starter fertilizer such as Scott’s Turf Builder Starter to provide the seedlings with vital nutrients to help the grass grow thick.
 Only use a starter fertilizer or products designed for new grass/seed.
 Traditional fertilizers and weed killers can kill the seeds.

 - Water – Irrigation is a key factor in establishing the new seed.
 Watering should be completed twice a day or more if conditions are dry and/or hot.
 The benefit of seeding in the fall and spring is that these seasons tend to wet.
 There will likely be days (hopefully many) where watering is not necessary because of the natural moisture created by Mother Nature.
 Watering should be continued until the seed has grown to the height of the existing lawn.
+A soil moisture meter can be used to get an idea of how much water the lawn is receiving.

 The seed can take as little as a few days to approximately a month.
 The type of seed you buy and other factors such as watering, temperature, and so on will factor into the germination time of seeds.
 Please view our article on how long it takes grass seed grow for additional information on this topic.